jrgp/microjuke/README.md

 ## Start Here
 1. Install dependencies (as below).
+2. Symlink your music library to $HOME/Music or store your music there.
+This is hardcoded unfortunately
-2. Run `perl microjuke.pl` or make a shortcut to it
+3. Run `perl microjuke.pl` or make a shortcut to it

 ####For last.fm: